Original Issuance Date: January 3, 1975

 - UW System Administrative Policy 308 (SYS 308), Budget Transfers (formerly F5) establishes a systemwide “Budget Transfer Policy.”

-- Section 16.417(2), Wis.
-Statutes, limits the amount of additional compensation that full-time employees of one UW institution may earn during the same year from another UW institution.
+- Wis.
+Stat. § 16.417(2), limits the amount of additional compensation that full-time employees of one UW institution may earn during the same year from another UW institution.

-Category E Payments for specialized or technical services and/or materials received from another UW institution.
+- Category D: Payments for specialized or technical services and/or materials received from another UW institution.

-Category F Payment for travel expenses of a staff member of another UW institution.
+- Category E: Payment for travel expenses of a staff member of another UW institution.

-Category G Continuing education workshops, etc., provided by UW departments which are targeted for the general public.
+- Category F: Continuing education workshops, etc., provided by UW departments which are targeted for the general public.

 Budget authority should be transferred from one institution to another when the major responsibility for program delivery has moved either permanently or on a one-time basis.
 The various contractual responsibilities should also transfer with the budget authority.
 Examples of transfers of budget authority include, but are not limited to: the annual extension allocation to support integrated outreach programs, the American Ethnic Studies Grants, and Urban Corridor Consortium allocations.

 When a budget transfer is not appropriate, interinstitutional transactions should be accounted for in a manner that ensures revenues and expenditures are not double counted on a systemwide basis.
 The accounting treatment and processing procedures for each of the categories of transactions are defined in SYS 324.A, Procedures for Interinstitutional Financial Transactions.

 First approved: January 3, 1975